Obmondo/kubeaid/argocd-helm-charts/keda/README.md

 **NOTE: Do not combine KEDA Project's autoscaling (described in this guide) with Kubernetes HPA + Prom Adapter for the same pod deployment.
 They will compete with each other and break things.**

-**NOTE2: This assumes your cluster is setup with K8id because it provides sane defaults, although its possible to setup this on non K8id clusters too.**
+**NOTE2: This assumes your cluster is setup with KubeAid because it provides sane defaults, although its possible to setup this on non KubeAid clusters too.**

 For new setups, we recommend using KEDA Project for Pod Autoscaling instead of Prometheus Adapter because it is much easier to wrap your head around it compared to Prometheus Adapter where you have to define